LL.M. at Notre Dame

 Students in the LL.M. at Notre Dame program also have the option of creating a custom-designed concentration tailored to their own unique interests.
 The Law School’s wide selection of courses and J.D. programs of study are available to all LL.M. students.

 Bar exam eligibility is not guaranteed by completion of LL.M. program.
 Students that are interested in sitting for a bar examination in the United States are encouraged to evaluate how the requirements to sit for the bar fit with a concentration’s requirements or their chosen course of study.
-Students should consult with the Career Development Office, and evaluate their course of study in a particular concentration in that light with Dr. Felicia Caponigri, Director of International and Graduate Programs, as soon as possible after beginning the LL.M. at Notre Dame.
+Students should consult with the Career Development Office, and evaluate their course of study in a particular concentration in that light with the Office of International & Graduate Programs (firstname.lastname@example.org) as soon as possible after beginning the LL.M. at Notre Dame.
 Please note that requirements to sit for the bar exam differ from jurisdiction to jurisdiction.